1. Can you really make real soda at home?

 6. How do you sweeten your regular flavours?

-SodaStream regular sodamix flavors contain sugar (sucrose), not high fructose corn syrup (HFCS).
+SodaStream regular sodamix flavours contain sugar (sucrose), not high fructose corn syrup (HFCS).
 There are exceptions to this like the Clear syrups, which indeed do contain fructose, and Sparkling Goodness Syrups, which do contain sugar.
 In addition to sugar (sucrose), regular sodamix flavours contain sucralose and some also contain acesulfame potassium.
 If you have dietary concerns, please read the label of every SodaStream product before purchasing, available by clicking the sodamix images on the Flavours page of this website.
 When in doubt, consult with your physician.

 7. How do you sweeten your diet flavours?